sqdnoises/discord.py-bot-template/README.md

 git clone https://github.com/sqdnoises/discord.py-bot-template.git  # HTTPS
 ```

-### reinitialize git
+### setup your repo
-Then reinitialize git `.git` (optional, do this if you are starting a new project)
+Then reinitialize git `.git` (recommended to do this if you are starting a new project)
 ```bash
 rm -rf .git  # Linux
 git init
 git branch -M main
 ```

-#### set remote
-Set the remote aswell while you are reinitializing git for a new project.
+Set the remote for a new project.
 ```bash
 git remote add origin git@github.com:user/repo.git      # SSH git remote add origin https://github.com/user/repo.git  # HTTPS
 ```

 Make sure to replace `user` with your GitHub username and `repo` with your repository name.

+---

+## Setting up & running the bot

 ### create a `.env` file
 `.env` template